Building a Scalable, Effective, and Steerable Search and Ranking Platform: EXPERIMENTS

 The offline evaluation results are summarized in \autoref{tab:rl_offline}, comparing RL and BST against the existing WDL-ATT which proved to be a strong baseline.
 The NDCG metric indicates that the new model effectively prioritizes relevant items higher up in the rankings, both at the top of the list ($k=6$) and across the entire first page ($k=84$).
 Furthermore, RL favored the promotion of new items while enhancing diversity.
 In terms of relevance, BST lagged behind both algorithms, although it performed the best when it comes to diversity.

-\autoref{tab:rl_ablation} presents an ablation study that explains the contribution of each component and input type to the model's performance.
-The removal of any of these elements significantly detracts from overall model efficacy.
+\autoref{tab:rl_ablation} shows an ablation study that describes the contribution of each input type to the model's performance.
+The removal of any of the inputs significantly affects the overall model accuracy.
 Particularly noticeable is the performance decline when contextual inputs are not integrated early in the encoder.
-This finding suggests that our model more effectively leverages contextual information alongside rich item representations in customer action sequences compared to other algorithms such as BST.
-We opted not to benchmark against the DCN method cited in \cite{transact}, as self-attention offers a superior mechanism for capturing feature interactions within sequential data compared to feature crosses.
-Additionally, the ablation study demonstrates that omitting heterogeneous inputs markedly diminishes the model's performance.
+This finding suggests that our model leverages contextual information more effectively alongside rich item representations in customer action sequences compared to algorithms such as BST that fail to capture complex interactions between contextual, action and item metadata.
+Additionally, the ablation study shows that omitting heterogeneous inputs substantially diminishes the model's performance.
 Specifically, excluding contextual inputs results in more than a 10\% decrease in NDCG@6, while complete removal of item metadata leads to a drastic 26\% reduction in NDCG@6.